Thinula/Data-Minecraft/README.md

 # Data-Minecraft
-2-D variation of Minecraft created with Greaton Tan.
+2-D variation of Minecraft created with Greaton Tan and Sandhiya Radhaharan.